mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 .. autofunction:: mlflow.metrics.make_metric

 The following "intelligent" :py:class:`EvaluationMetric <mlflow.metrics.EvaluationMetric>` are available.
 These metrics use an LLM to evaluate the quality of a model's output text.
+These factory functions help you customize the intelligent metric to your use case.

 .. autofunction:: mlflow.metrics.correctness